-With all the companies offering dental insurance in Texas, it can be hard to know which one is right for you.
-There are many different options and features to choose between, so how do you know what’s worth paying the extra for?
-One thing’s for sure – it’s worth researching your decision carefully to find a dental plan that really suits your needs.
+With all of the options out there, it can be hard to know which is the best dental insurance in Texas for you.
+There are many different options and features to choose between, so how do you know what's worth paying the extra for?
+One thing's for sure – it's worth researching your decision carefully to find a dental plan that really suits your needs.

 In this article we'll help you understand different options for Texas dental plans, including:

 - PPO and DHMO plans